3.1. Introduction to Numerical Summaries: Notation and Terminology

 Sample Size

-The lowercase letter \(n\) indicates how many observations are in our sample.
+The lowercase letter \(n\) indicates the number of observations in a sample.

 Individual Data Points

-We represent individual observations for a variable with the variable name and a numerical subscript.
-If a variable \(x\) has \(n\) observations, their values can be denoted with
+We represent an observation from a variable with the variable name subscripted by an index.
+For example, if variable \(x\) has \(n\) observations, their values can be denoted with

 \[x_1,\; x_2,\; x_3,\;\ldots,\; x_n\]

-When we refer to an arbitrary observation, we often use the letter \(i\) as the index.
+When we refer to a single arbitrary observation, we often use the letter \(i\) as the index.
 For example, to express the sum of all data points, we write \(\sum_{i=1}^n x_i\).

 Example 1 💡: Putting the notations to use